Hugo Treffner Gymnasium: History

 With the Soviet annexation of Estonia in 1940, Hugo Treffner Primary School was closed, and Hugo Treffner Progymnasium, Hugo Treffner Secondary Sciences School and Hugo Treffner Gymnasium were merged into Tartu Secondary School No. 4.
 Johannes Valgma was appointed the new director.
 During the German occupation of 1941–1944, this school was closed and on 2 January 1942, Hugo Treffner Gymnasium was reopened, under the leadership of August Raielo.
 The school was situated in the building of the Tartu Secondary School No. 1.

 In 1944, the Soviet Union once again opened the Tartu Secondary School No. 1 in the original building, led by director Karl Maasik.
 Since the school was merged with Tartu Secondary School No. 1, the founding of the school was considered to be the year 1880.
-From 1950 to 1953, the director was Juhan Truus, from 1953–1956 the position was held by Elmar Loodus.
+From 1950 to 1953, the director was Juhan Truus, from 1953 to 1956 the position was held by Elmar Loodus.